-Our school welcomes and values the support and assistance of community members in our classrooms, grounds, library etc. To ensure the safety of our visitors, volunteers, students and staff, all visitors and volunteers are requested to call first at the office to sign the Visitor Register.
+Our school welcomes and values the support and assistance of community members in our classrooms, grounds, library etc. To ensure the safety of our visitors, volunteers, students and staff, all visitors and volunteers are requested to call first at the office to sign in.
 Staff may redirect any person on the grounds to the office to sign in.

 Parents who volunteer their services or conduct activities at their child's school do not require a Blue Card.
-Other Volunteers are required to hold a Blue Card prior to commencing activities in/arranged by a school e.g. camps, sports or excursions.
+Other Volunteers are required to hold a Blue Card prior to commencing activities in/arranged by the school.
 Volunteers can apply for their own Blue Card through Blue Card Services.
 Frequency of contact that a volunteer has with children and young people is irrelevant.
 Further information is available through the school office.